FACT-Finder-Web-Components/documentation/markdown/3.x/en/ff-checkout-tracking.md

 trackingElement.trackCheckoutItems();
 ```

-**NOTE:** `<ff-checkout-tracking>` element depends on FACT-Finder's Record API.
+**NOTE:** The `ff-checkout-tracking` element depends on FACT-Finder's Record API.
 The element won't work unless your FACT-Finder version supports this API.

+### Setting field roles is required

+**IMPORTANT:**
+Usually the `fieldRoles` property is set automatically after receiving a search response.
+Checkout pages typically don't issue search requests before the checkout tracking happens.
+Therefore, at the time of tracking, the field role configuration is unknown to Web Components, and it must be set manually.

-To have the new element resolve the correct field for tracking on your
-detail page, you have to set the `fieldRoles` property manually (normally
+To have `ff-checkout-tracking` resolve the correct fields for tracking on your detail page, you have to set the `fieldRoles` property manually like so:
-the fieldRoles property is set by receiving a search response from a
-search request) like so:

 ```html
 <script>